 Uterine Fibroid is the most common disease which is developed in about 20 to 80 percent of women by the age of 50 whereas 35 percent of women are diagnosed with this before they reach menopause.
-Fibroids can make the women feel very uncomfortable and often cause many complications depending on how serious is the case.
+Fibroids can make women feel very uncomfortable and often cause many complications depending on how serious is the case.
 In Pakistan, a large number of women are suffering from this disease.
-Among those, many of them are not even aware of this problem and hence not able to get it treated resulting in their health deterioration.
+Among those, many of them are not even aware of this problem and hence are not able to get it treated resulting in their health deterioration.

 What are Uterine Fibroids?

 The fibroid is the abnormal growth of the uterine tissues.
 It sometimes can cause severe pain in the abdomen with heavy menstruation.
 In some cases, fibroids show no symptoms or pain at all.
 There can be a single fibroid in the uterus or many of them.
 Fibroids often vary in size; as small as an inch to the size of a rockmelon.

 There are some factors that can increase the risk of getting fibroids in women.
 Among these, age plays a significant role.
 Women in their 30s and 40s are most likely to develop fibroids.
 After they hit menopause, fibroids shrink.
 Another factor is family history.
 If your mother had fibroids, then your risk of getting it is three times greater than average.
 Obesity in women can also increase the risk of developing fibroids.

 The exact reasons for fibroids are not completely known but based on the study by World Health Organization (WHO), the growth is caused by the changing hormones in women, and in some cases it is hereditary.
 Fibroids rarely happen before a woman starts getting periods.
 It is usually developed during pregnancy and is reduced in size after menopause.